patching...

-Daniel Nee is a lifelong resident of Ocean County and has lived in Brick for more than 20 years.
-He is a 2007 graduate of Monmouth University with a degree in Political Science, and is currently in the process of earning a Masters Degree in Public Policy, also at Monmouth.
+He is a 2007 graduate of Monmouth University with a degree in Political Science, and in 2012 earned his Masters Degree in Public Policy, also at Monmouth.

 Daniel began his career in journalism at The SandPaper in Surf City, covering local issues, and later worked for a weekly newspaper in Monmouth County before founding Jersey Shore Fishing, a monthly magazine covering fishing and boating in the Shore area.
-He has also covered local government, businesses, events and breaking news for The Press of Atlantic City and Micromedia Publications.

 Beliefs